We won’t go back

 We demand!

-In a reinvigorated struggle for reproductive justice, the Women and Gender-Oppressed Caucus of Workers World Party supports these demands:
+In a reinvigorated struggle for reproductive justice, we support these demands:

 Abolish SCOTUS, not abortion!
 We won’t go back!